lawsaw/10x-words-learning/.ai/prd.md

 ## 1. Product Overview

 10x Words Learning is a web-based vocabulary management tool for independent language learners who operate in an English-language interface but need to master terminology across multiple target languages.
-The application combines manual curation and AI-assisted generation of vocabulary to help users assemble thematic word lists, review definitions and translations, and practice via table or slider modes.
+The application combines manual curation and AI-assisted generation of vocabulary to help users assemble thematic word lists, review translations, and practice via table or slider modes.
 Supabase provides persistence with row-level security, while the frontend uses Tailwind 4 and Shadcn/ui to deliver a responsive experience across desktop, tablet, and mobile form factors.
 The MVP emphasizes streamlined CRUD flows, predictable learning navigation, and seamless AI-powered word suggestions without ancillary analytics or administrative tooling.

 ## 2. User Problem